Gloria and the Unicorn has been vetted and approved by Red Clover Reader.

 The Happy Reunion after Dreama and Dirk refuse the dragon’s demands (read the book for how the curse on the land was broken and what the Chef remembered was the name of her kingdom after all)

-My husband cut this cartoon out of the paper–it seemed appropriate!
-Ok, I don’t know how to turn it the right direction and the last word is cut off–it says “How many crayons do I need to color a knight, a princess, and a castle?”
+My husband cut this cartoon out of the paper and I thought it was perfect!
+The last word is cut off–it says “How many crayons do I need to color a knight, a princess, and a castle?”

 A reader, Rhonda, responded after reading The Lilac Princess, “I just finished your book…….I feel happy!!!!!
 It’s great!!!!!”